 - Environmental controls and sensors: occupancy, EMI, vibration, air quality, temp, humidity

 Make this a key planning event to get your project stakeholders (capital project people, facility planners, facility engineers, consulting architects and engineers, science and engineering program chairs, deans, and faculty members, financial officers, and operations managers) on the same planning page with respect to the details, numbers, processes, and expectations.
 Consulting architects and engineers must register with their clients.

 PLUS!
-This special pre-conference primer on April 23rd!
+This special pre-conference course on April 22nd:

 PLUS!
 Tour these outstanding local science and engineering facilities:

 The Interdisciplinary Science and Engineering Complex (ISEC), Northeastern University

 If you would like to participate as an exhibitor or sponsor, or would like updates on the conference as they become available please email Marketing@TradelineInc.com or call (925) 254-1744 x 119.

 Conference registration is open to those employed at universities, colleges, and junior colleges, and their invited project teams including project managers, facility planners, lab planners, space planners, campus architects, facility engineering and operations managers, academic science, technology, and engineering deans, faculty, and research program administrators.
 Consulting architects and engineers must register with their client project team.
 Pre-conference courses are open regardless of affiliation.
 All paid attendees of the pre-conference courses may register for full conference regardless of affiliation.